ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 There are several reasons we do not recommend this approach:

 1. Although time consuming, the exercise of identifying all the relevant events that can occur on a user's journey, and all the data points that are associated with each, is incredibly useful.
 At analysis time, you would use the same mapping used to match those data points against the generic Snowplow event fields, to map them back into their 'idealised structure'.
 2. We're working to improve Snowplow all the time.
 If the current event tracking isn't flexible enough to accommodate your needs, it's highly likely that a future version will be.
-If you're not capturing all the data that you ideally want to be reporting on, in GTM, then when we upgrade Snowplow, you wont be able to take advantage without updating your GTM implementation.
+If you're not capturing all the data that you ideally want to be reporting on, in GTM, then when we upgrade Snowplow, you won't be able to take advantage without updating your GTM implementation.
 3. The whole point of using a tag management platform like GTM is to manage all your tags.
 The alternative approach outlined above is a Snowplow specific hack and will not necessarily work for other tags that are managed through GTM.
 In order to make it as easy as possible manage the widest variety of tags, you should pass all the data you might want to share with your tags into GTM in a sensible, comprehensible format, rather than one geared around a specific providers tag.

 <a name="ecommerce" />